 Avoiding logical fallacies or cognitive biases

 A logical fallacy is a flaw in reasoning.
 This can take many forms but often happens when someone assumes that something is true without offering any evidence or assumes that a premise is false without justification.
 In everyday conversation, it’s easy to overlook fallacies because they are often embedded in language as tropes (e.g., I hear you instead of I disagree with you).
 However, in academic writing, it’s important to avoid fallacies because students are expected to support their arguments with evidence and reasoning.
 Unfortunately, most people aren’t aware of how commonly fallacious reasoning occurs.
 It takes practice and critical thinking skills to learn how each specific logical fallacy manifests itself.
 The following section provides examples of some common logical fallacies along with explanations and examples from everyday life.
-In addition to our ability to critically think, some cognitive biases affect our ability to reason and make decisions about complex problems.
+In addition to our ability to think critically, some cognitive biases affect our ability to reason and make decisions about complex problems.
 Here are just a few examples: 1) Anchoring bias: This refers to making an inference based on limited information.
 For example, let’s say you’re looking at apartments online and find one listed at $750 per month; after seeing that price, it becomes difficult for you to imagine paying more than $800 per month on rent—even if other listings suggest prices higher than $800 would be reasonable given your location and preferences.
 2) Confirmation bias: If we have strong opinions about something (or even if we don’t have strong opinions), we tend to interpret new information in ways that fit our preexisting beliefs.

 Some examples of logical fallacies are:

-Ad hominem-Attacking your opponent’s personal traits or character in an attempt to undermine their argument; ad populum-The fact that something is popular has no bearing on whether it is beneficial.
-Everyone drives over the speed limit, so it should not be against the law; Appeal to authority-When writers or speakers use appeal to authority, they are claiming that something must be true because it is believed by someone said to be an “authority” on the subject; appeal to ignorance-Argument from ignorance, also known as appeal to ignorance, is a fallacy in informal logic.
+Ad hominem-Attacking your opponent’s personal traits or character in an attempt to undermine their argument; Ad populum-The fact that something is popular has no bearing on whether it is beneficial.
+Everyone drives over the speed limit, so it should not be against the law; Appeal to authority-When writers or speakers use appeal to authority, they are claiming that something must be true because someone believes it said to be an “authority” on the subject; appeal to ignorance-Argument from ignorance, also known as appeal to ignorance, is a fallacy in informal logic.
 It asserts that a proposition is true because it has not yet been proven false or a proposition is false because it has not yet been proven true.
 Those are just a few examples of logical fallacies.
 Some other examples include data manipulation and propaganda.
 Many of us have seen fallacious arguments firsthand in our daily lives.
-If you have ever told someone that their argument is not valid because how would they know if they are Christian, then you have committed what is known as an ad hominem fallacy by attacking their person instead of their argument or claim.
+If you have ever told someone that their argument is not valid because how would they know if they are Christian, then you have committed what is known as an ad hominem fallacy by attacking their person instead of their argument or claim.–MM